 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who beneficially own more than ten percent of the Company's Common Shares to file with the Securities and Exchange Commission reports showing ownership of and changes in ownership of the Company's Common Shares and other equity securities.
-On the basis of information submitted by the Company's directors and executive officers, the Company believes that its directors and executive officers timely filed all required Section 16(a) filings for fiscal year 2021, except for the inadvertent failure of (i) Ms. Infante to timely report a single sale of common stock on Form 4, and (ii) Mr. Hauser to timely file his initial Form 3.
+On the basis of information submitted by the Company's directors and executive officers, the Company believes that its directors and executive officers timely filed all required Section 16(a) filings for fiscal year 2022, except for the inadvertent delay in Mr. McDonald filing timely his initial Form 3.

-STOCKHOLDER PROPOSALS FOR 2023 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2024 ANNUAL MEETING

-A stockholder desiring to submit a proposal for inclusion in the Company's proxy statement for the annual meeting of stockholders to be held in the year 2023 must deliver the proposal so that it is received by the Company no later than December 23, 2022.
-If notice of any other stockholder proposal intended to be presented at the 2022 annual meeting is not received by the Company on or before March 8, 2023, the proxy solicited by the Board for use in connection with that meeting may confer authority on the proxies to vote in their discretion on such proposal, without any discussion in the Company's proxy statement for that meeting of either the proposal or how such proxies intend to exercise their voting discretion.
-Any proposals or notices should be mailed to the chairperson of the Corporate Governance Committee of the Board of Directors, in care of the Corporate Secretary, at OrthoPediatrics Corp., 2850 Frontier Drive, Warsaw, Indiana 46582, by certified mail, return-receipt requested.
+A stockholder desiring to submit a proposal for inclusion in the Company's proxy statement for the annual meeting of stockholders to be held in the year 2024 must deliver the proposal so that it is received by the Company no later than January 6, 2024.
+If notice of any other stockholder proposal intended to be presented at the 2024 annual meeting is not received by the Company on or before March 21, 2024, the proxy solicited by the Board for use in connection with that meeting may confer authority on the proxies to vote in their discretion on such proposal, without any discussion in the Company's proxy statement for that meeting of either the proposal or how such proxies intend to exercise their voting discretion.